MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/set-ccsitedirectory.md

 ## <a name="input-types"></a>Eingabetypen
 <a name="InputTypes"> </a>

 Keine.
-Das Cmdlet Set-CcSiteDirectory akzeptiert keine weitergeleitete Eingabe.
+Das cmdlet Set-CcSiteDirectory akzeptiert keine weitergeleitete Eingabe.

 ## <a name="return-types"></a>Rückgabetypen
 <a name="ReturnTypes"> </a>